 SLS’s are one of the worst chemicals found in body care products.
 It is a chemical foaming agent that has been associated with a host of health issues.
-Many thousands of scientific medical studies have proven the toxicity of this common chemical, and I for one do not want it anywhere near my family if I can help it.
+Many thousands of scientific medical studies have proven the toxicity of sodium laurel sulfate, and I for one do not want it anywhere near my family if I can help it.
 It’s in so many conventional body care products these days!

 The safety of using fluoride has also come into serious doubt recently.
-This article from Cheeseslave has a ton of excellent info, along with recommendations for further reading.
-The comments are quite helpful too.
+This article has some excellent info.
 Interestingly, more and more people are starting to recognize the dangers of fluoride, such as the city of Calgary (an hour from Tiny Town!) which has voted to ban all fluoride in the public water supply.

 Another ingredient that is in virtually all store-bought toothpaste (even the natural brands!) that I wanted to avoid is glycerin.
 This relatively harmless ingredient actually wreaks a lot of havoc by leaving a coating on your teeth, which does not allow them to remineralize on their own, leading to more cavities.
 The book Cure Tooth Decay by Ramiel Nagel is the one most commonly cited by other writers on this subject, though I haven’t personally read it yet myself.

 The clay is a fabulous starring ingredient in this toothpaste as it is smooth and mostly tasteless on its own.
 It has incredible medicinal properties as well so that if you accidentally swallow some it’s totally safe (and even potentially beneficial).